lkanj001/firewatch-overview/README.md

 # FireWatch - Project Overview (Public)

 This is a public-friendly **overview** of my senior capstone project **FireWatch**.
 The original repository is private and owned by my team.
+This page shares the **architecture, my role, key decisions, and screenshots** only.
-This page shares **No private source code, credentials, or sensitive data are included.**
+**No private source code, credentials, or sensitive data are included.**

 ---